ali-sattari/ali-sattari.github.io/content/posts/alertmanager-issues.md

 * `alertmanager_peer_position` shows where each instance stands, this should also be a fixed number per instance through time except when one is rescheduled and the positions might reshuffle.

 ## Useful alerts on alerting!
 Let's say you have found and fixed the issues, now all run perfectly and faith in alerting is restored, a great accomplishment.
 But then there is always entropy!
 This can happen again: a version upgrade, change in CI/CD pipelines, IaC refactoring, adding features, or new integrations to the system? who knows, someday someone or something might inadvertently ruin this beautiful setup.
-How to guard against it? changing the profession is always an option, but luckily there is also alerting! :mindblown: so meta! isn't it?
+How to guard against it? changing the profession is always an option, but luckily there is also alerting! so meta! isn't it?

 ### Changes in cluster members
 If this holds true for ~10m you have a problem in your Alertmanager cluster.